AI4M-Berlin/TUM_ai/README.md

-# ai4medicine hackathon at TUM.AI
+# ai4medicine challenges at TUM.AI Makeathon

 ### This repository contains evaluation code which will be used on the final submissions.